 Queue#

 Join provides lock-free ring buffer queues built on top of the memory backends.
-Queues are built on top of atomic operations and expose a modern C++ template-based API.
+Queues are built on atomic operations and expose a modern C++ template-based API.

 Queues are: